This post may contain affiliate links. For more information, please see our affiliate policy.

 - Once the egg and sugar mixture has tripled in volume, slowly add the hot milk mixture, mixing on low speed until incorporated.
 Add the dry ingredients in two batches, mixing after each addition until just incorporated.

-- Pour the batter into the prepared pan and bake for 1 hour, checking 5 minutes prior to baking end time.
+- Pour the batter into the prepared pan and bake for 1 hour, checking at 55 minutes.
 A toothpick inserted into the middle of the cake should come out clean, with a few crumbs attached, but do not over-bake.